iamAlinaaa/food-delivery-fullstack/README.md

 ***
-TO RUN this project on your comp, you need to download it , open terminals in each folder (in folder backend and in folder frontend separately) , and in each terminal write npm start
+TO RUN this project ON YOUR COMP, you need to download it , open terminals in each folder (in folder backend and in folder frontend separately) , and in each terminal write npm start  .
+Its important to notice that project has .env variables where API keys are hidden
 ***